 3. Give Your Dog Moisture-Rich Foods

-Occasionally, giving moisture-rich foods such as sliced apples, bananas, and cucumbers help to keep your dog stay hydrated They also contain healthy nutrients that help your dog’s coat stay smooth and shiny and help reduce shedding.
+Occasionally, providing moisture-rich foods such as sliced apples, bananas, and cucumbers help to keep your dog stay hydrated.
+They also contain healthy nutrients that help your dog’s coat stay smooth and shiny and help reduce shedding.

 4. Clean, Fresh Water